 Don’t use jargon

 Using overly technical or niche terms can also be off-putting for many.
-Try and keep your language straightforward and to the point.
+Try to keep your language straightforward and to the point.
 It has more chance of resonating with your target audience.

 Make sure your summary is optimized for search engines, including any keywords that your prospects are likely to be searching for.
 By including these terms, your profile is more likely to show up in searches.